ginaliao/ginaliao.com/src/_posts/2016-01-18-from-wordpress-to-jekyll.md

 Previously I've used [Wercker](http://wercker.com/) for running tests/builds but I wanted to try out [CodeShip](http://codeship.com/) after hearing great things about it.
 They have a free plan (even better, there are no build restrictions on public repositories) so I thought, why not?

-It was suprisingly straightfoward to set up.
+It was suprisingly straightforward to set up.

 Upon signing up to CodeShip, you give it access to your SCM (such as [GitHub](http://github.com/)), choose a project repository and configure test settings.
 The test settings is where you set up the build system similarly to your local system.
 I use the following commands: